tomkerkhove/microservices-with-azure-api-management/docs/meet-codito.md

 ## Transition to microservices
 Codito wants to transition to microservices:
-- Provide capability to easily ship new features
+- Provide the capability to easily ship new features
 - Allow services to run on specialized compute
 - Increase service ownership

 But, we need to ensure that
 - Customer experience does not change
-- Developers have the capability to experiment with new approaches with A/B testing
+- Developers can experiment with new approaches with A/B testing
 - Customers have one central gateway for all microservices

 ## How do we get there?